lpender/ecotonics_blog/_posts/2018-01-23-testing-js-clients-with-rspec.markdown

 That won't work here, because the calls aren't coming from a backend client like Rails--they're AJAX calls coming from the browser.

-Instead, we're using a library here called [Puffing Billy](https://github.com/oesmith/puffing-billy).
+Instead, we're using a library called [Puffing Billy](https://github.com/oesmith/puffing-billy).

 The first time you run the test, Puffing Billy will make calls to your actual